Lakewood Ranch Field Training Event - March 2, 2019

-All newly trained referees start in our recreational soccer program, there, they gain their experience and increase their confidence.
-When the referee assignor thinks they are ready to move onto the next level (competitive soccer), he will then speak to you and assign you games via gotsoccer.
-Please create a referee account at www.gotsoccer.com, this is different then your players account.
+All newly trained referees always start in our recreational soccer program, there, they gain their experience and increase their confidence.
+When the referee assignor thinks you are ready to move onto the next level (competitive soccer), he will then speak to you and assign you games at the competitive level via gotsoccer.
+Please create a referee account at www.gotsoccer.com this is different then your players account.
 Click on [Referees and Assignors], Click on [Register] underneath [New Accounts].

 If you are over 18, a background check must be performed.
 If you are under 18, you must perform an age verification.
 This can be found at the top of your gotsoccer referee account web page.

-Referee Dress Code The attached document will help you with looking like a pro on the sidelines.
-Referee_Program_Standards_of_Dress
+Referee Dress Code - This document will help you with looking like a pro on the sidelines.

-Information from US Soccer for the NEW Referee– New Referees always have many questions, that’s OK!
+Information from US Soccer for the NEW Referee – New Referees have many questions, that’s OK!
 The attached guide helps you get the answers you are looking for.
-Information_for_New_Referees

 - Always remember that the game is for the players.
 Player safety and fair play comes first.